GKStretton/stm32g0_common/README.md

 # stm32g0_common
-Contains custom libraries and utilities used in stm32g0 development.
+Includes custom libraries and utilities used in stm32g0 development.
 Including drivers for MPU6050 and QMC5883L.

 ## Contents
 - MPU6050 driver